+Director:

 Michel Hockx

 Academic Advisor:

-Alex Hsu
+Alexander Hsu

-The Liu Institute for Asia and Asian Studies'

-program in Asian Studies introduces students to the complexity of the continent of Asia.
+The Liu Institute for Asia and Asian Studies' program in Asian Studies introduces students to the complexity of Asian life and thought, on the continent, among its diasporas, and beyond.
 Students select courses in a wide variety of fields, such as anthropology, East Asian languages and cultures, economics, film, television, and theatre, history, political science, and psychology.
 The Liu Institute for Asia and Asian Studies also provides enriching activities such as lectures, films, gatherings, and grant opportunities to students interested in Asia.
 Students with the supplementary major or the minor in Asian Studies will be very desirable employees of international business or accounting firms, nongovernmental organizations, and service organizations.
 They will be well prepared for graduate school in a discipline, or for a professional school such as law or business.
 The supplementary major and the minor in Asian Studies provide recognition of students' training in this significant aspect of the world.

-The Supplementary Major in Asian Studies emphasizes the study of Asia as an integral part of the world today.
+The Supplementary Major in Asian Studies emphasizes the study of Asia, broadly defined, as an integral part of the world today.
 Students study both historical and contemporary aspects of culture, society, politics, literature, language, religion, etc. Required classes stress interdisciplinarity through our intra-university offerings.